Kampong Bukit Panggal: Places of interest

 Ar-Rahim Mosque, inaugurated on 17 May 2019 by Sultan Hassanal Bolkiah and can accommodate about 800 to 1000 worshippers.
-To replaced the former Kampong Bukit Panggal Mosque, which had been closed since 2017; it had become unsafe for use due to structural issues.
+It replaces the former Kampong Bukit Panggal Mosque, which had been closed since 2017; it had become unsafe for use due to structural issues.
 The mosque was built in 1995 and accommodated 250 worshippers.
 The erecting ceremony for the new Kampong Bukit Panggal Mosque (Ar-Rahim Mosque) was held.
 The mosque is projected to be finished in July 2018 and was built on a 5.0 hectare parcel of land utilizing estimated funding from the Brunei Darussalam Mosque Construction Fund equivalent to BND3 million.

 Economy

 Due to Syarikat Cakoi Mahyuddin's presence, Kampung Bukit Panggal residents often mention about it.
 Dayang Fatimah binti Haji Mustapa, the founder of the business, is from the hamlet and has been working on the product for more than ten years.
 Her younger brother, who had gone to school in Malaysia, taught her the recipe and how to produce cakoi.
 From there, she became interested and active in making cakoi, but only for the family.
 From the family meal, she took steps to market it to the public.
 Unexpectedly, her product received a response from various walks of life who flocked to buy cakoi made by her known as Bukit Panggal Cakoi sold at the price of two pieces of BND1 for wedding cakoi and three pieces of empty cakoi BND1.